4 ways to get the most out of your solar panels

 While you don’t have to climb up onto your rooftop every weekend, it’s important you have your solar panels cleaned once every 6-12 months.
 Things like dirt, mould and bird droppings reduce the amount of sunlight your solar panels receive.
 You should also make sure that there are no trees or bushes blocking the light either, which can also hinder your panels’ capacity to soak up light.

 Another thing to keep in mind is that you’ll probably want to have your panels inspected by a professional every two years.
-The tip here is to make sure you’re giving your system the best chance at absorbing the most light.
+The tip here is to make sure you’re giving your system the best chance at absorbing the most light, and thus absorbing the most energy into your household.

 For example if you find that your system exports the most at 2pm, then you may want to set a timer on your washing machine to start its cycle at the same time.

-And if you’re looking for more ways to save on your energy, you can check out our energy saving tips section for more.
+If you’re looking for more ways to save on your energy, you can check out our energy saving tips section for more.
+To find and compare energy plans in your area, head over to our energy hub or make use of the handy comparison tool below.